Convergence analysis of controlled particle systems arising in deep learning: from finite to infinite sample size: Some technical results

 In view of \eqref{hypo-regu-3},

 Similarly we also have

 \end{proof}

-{\bf Acknowledgements.} HL is partially supported by Hong Kong RGC Grant ECS 21302521 and by Singapore MOE AcRF Grants R-146-000-271-112.
+{\bf Acknowledgements.} HL acknowledges the support provided by NSFC Grant 12531009, Hong Kong RGC Grant GRF 11311422 and Singapore MOE AcRF Grant R-146-000-271-112.
 ARM acknowledges the support provided by the EPSRC via the NIA with grant number EP/X020320/1 and by the King Abdullah University of Science and Technology Research Funding (KRF) under Award No. ORA-2021-CRG10-4674.2.
-CM acknowledges the support provided by Hong Kong RGC Grant ECS 21302521, Hong Kong RGC Grant GRF 11311422 and by Hong Kong RGC Grant GRF 11303223.
+CM acknowledges the support provided by NSFC Grant 12522122, NSFC/RGC JRS N\_CityU165/25, Hong Kong RGC Grant GRF 11311422 and Hong Kong RGC Grant GRF 11303223.
 CZ acknowledges the support provided by Singapore MOE (Ministry of Education) AcRF Grant A-8000453-00-00, IoTex Foundation Industry Grant A-8001180-00-00 and NSFC Grant No. 11871364.
-We would like to thank Matthew Thorpe for carefully reading an earlier version of the manuscript and for his feedback on it.
+We would like to thank Matthew Thorpe for carefully reading an earlier version of the manuscript and for his feedback on it. { We thank the anonymous referees for their constructive remarks and questions which led us to improve the presentation of our results.}